Dr Kelvin Kong

 Addressing the Gap in Australian Indigenous Health Outcomes

-Australian Indigenous children experience the highest levels of chronic otitis media in the world, effecting up to 70% of children in remote communities.
+Australian Indigenous children experience the highest levels of chronic otitis media in the world, affecting up to 70% of children in remote communities.

 "If we can reduce the risk of hearing loss we can have a direct impact on a child's ability to learn and develop.
 The change that we see is remarkable - we can take them from limited hearing and language skills to fully functioning teenagers with real employment prospects."